How to Cite a Lecture | APA, MLA & Chicago Examples

 Instead, you should usually just cite the lecture as a personal communication in parentheses in the text.
 State the lecturer’s name (initials and last name), the words “personal communication,” and the date of the lecture.

-For a talk at a conference, you do provide a full reference.
+For a talk at a conference, you do provide a full reference entry and APA in-text citation.
 For example, a paper presentation is cited in the following format.

 |APA format||Author name, Initials.
 (Year, Month Day–Day).
 Paper title [Paper presentation].
 Conference Name, City, State, Country.
 URL|